Summer Reading and Assignments

 AP English: Literature and Composition

-You will be reading two total books (detailed below) over the summer.
+Part 1: Fiction - You will be reading two total books (detailed below) over the summer.
 For each book, you will fill out an “Essential Literary Synopsis” worksheet.
 Your responses on the worksheet should fit within the space given.
 Do not add space.
-Click here for assignment and choices of books and poetry assignment

 AP Psychology: Click here for assignment